fauu/Kamite/README.md

     * <ins>Windows</ins>: same directory as the [config file](#config) (usually
       `C:\Users\<user>\AppData\Roaming\kamite`).

-1. Set `chunk.showFurigana: yes` in the config file and start Kamite; or, to enable temporarily, start Kamite and switch on the “Show furigana” setting in the Settings tab.
+1. Set `chunk.furigana.enable: yes` in the config file and start Kamite; or, to enable temporarily, start Kamite and switch on the “Enable furigana” setting in the Settings tab.

+There is an option to hide the generated furigana annotations until the base text is hovered with the mouse (`chunk.furigana.conceal: yes`).

 [furigana]: https://en.wikipedia.org/wiki/Furigana
 [kuromoji-jar]: https://jitpack.io/com/github/atilika/kuromoji/kuromoji-unidic-kanaaccent/e18ff911fd/kuromoji-unidic-kanaaccent-e18ff911fd.jar